 You’re on the southeastern coast of South Africa, on a rocky headland called Pinnacle Point just south of the town of Mossel Bay.

 Other than its majestic scenery, Pinnacle Point would mean little to most people.
 But for archaeologists and others who know about its significance, it is one of a number of locations where evidence has been found bearing on the dawn of modern humans.
-People lived here as long ago as 100,000 years and more—near the beginnings of modern humanity, as the current thinking goes.
-(Archaeological and genetic research has shown that the first modern humans likely arose about 160,000 to 200,000 year ago).
+People lived here as long ago as 100,000 years and more—near the beginnings of modern humanity in terms of modern human behavior, as the current thinking goes.
+(Archaeological and genetic research has shown that the first modern humans ancestral to our current populations likely arose at least 160,000 to 200,000 years ago).

 For almost countless millennia to the present, cave shelters have helped to define the coastline cliffs here.
 They have also helped to define a relatively good living for prehistoric people.
 One of these shelters, designated by archaeologists as ‘PP13B’, was first excavated more than a decade ago by an international team under the direction of palaeoanthropologist Curtis Marean of the Institute of Human Origins at Arizona State University.
 He and his team are still excavating at Pinnacle Point, which also includes a second cave shelter known as PP 5-6.
 Between the two shelters, scientists have uncovered a wealth of information that has enlightened current understanding about what kind of people these early occupants were and what they could tell us about human evolution and human behavior tens of thousands of years ago.

 View looking down at the Pinnacle Point cave shelter area.
 Courtesy Kate Leonard

 View of Pinnacle Point cave shelters.
 Courtesy Kate Leonard

 View toward the ocean looking out of a cave shelter at Pinnacle Point.
 Courtesy Kate Leonard